pliat963/Treasure-Hunt-Red/README.md

    treasure_hunt/treasures directory - the code for the "treasure" devices

    treasure_hunt/hunter directory - the code for the device that dearches the treasures

+   treasure_hunt/hunter/SECRETS.h - contains wifi passwords, to be replaced

 ASSETS directory - contains a paraboic reflector 3d-print file, used for one treasure

 user interface.pdf - describes how to use the project

-SECRETS - TODO

 # Used Libraries